awemorris/PlayfieldEngine/README.md

 ## 🤝 Join Us

 Noct2D is still in its early stages.
-We're building a game engine with care, hoping it will inspire and empower creators around the world.
+We're building the game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.